-The couple who was sitting across from me in the van looked to be in their mid to late 30s.
+The couple sitting across from me in the van looked to be in their mid to late 30s.
 They were gorgeous, fit, and looked like they were heading to an expensive ski resort with their scarves and nice boots.
-The guy, Richard, had a reddish beard and his girlfriend had long, beautifully curled blonde hair.
+Richard had a reddish beard, and his girlfriend had long, beautifully curled blonde hair.
 It turns out he grew up in Canon City, Colorado, where I lived for three years growing up.
 He was a year younger than me so we didn’t remember each other, but we must have seen each other (it’s a small town).
 After living on the east coast for 15 years, he now lives in Fort Collins, Colorado.

 On the drive to the brewery, Roberta told us about the relationship Alaska has with alcohol.
-There are many small towns that have limits or ban alcohol because people were too drunk all the time.
-She explained that the reason bartenders often ask to see your driver’s license is because they are looking for the “red stripe,” which means you are only allowed to buy alcohol at bars, not at a store, where it is limited.
+Many small towns have limits or ban alcohol because people were too drunk all the time.
+She explained that bartenders often ask to see your driver’s license because they are looking for the “red stripe,” which means you are only allowed to buy alcohol at bars, not at a store, where it is limited.
 Drunk drivers usually get the red stripe on their license.

 Roberta also explained that most of the breweries there are local beer and are only sold in Alaska because it’s too expensive to ship it outside of the state.
 But they don’t have a problem consuming all of it in Alaska.

 The brewery had a system where people could buy a beer for someone, write their name on a piece of paper, and hang it on a metal board.
-If you had the name on a piece of paper (and could show ID) the beer is yours.
-I perused the board and saw a variety of names: a realtor who bought a beer for his clients; if your name is Ben and graduated from MIT; if you have passed level 1 and level 2 of TOGAF certification.
+If you had the name on a piece of paper (and could show ID), the beer is yours.
+I perused the board and saw various names: a realtor who bought a beer for his clients; if your name is Ben and graduated from MIT; if you have passed level 1 and level 2 of TOGAF certification.
 I thought it was a really cool concept.
-Some were specific people, others were generic and just paying it forward.
+Some were specific people; others were generic, and just paying it forward.
 Sadly, I didn’t find one waiting for me.

 Across the table from me was the mother in the family of five.
 It turns out she’s a lawyer and sues the government for discrimination.
 Her family was taking an Alaskan cruise out of Seward, but they wanted to check out Anchorage for a day first.
-After the cruise, they were going to spend a couple days in Vancouver so I gave her a lot of tips.
-We had a really enjoyable conversation and she was incredibly sweet.
-She offered me a place to stay if I’m in Denver and I appreciated her hospitality.
+After the cruise, they were going to spend a couple of days in Vancouver, so I gave her many tips.
+We had a delightful conversation, and she was incredibly sweet.
+She offered me a place to stay if I’m in Denver, and I appreciated her hospitality.

 The brewery tour finished and I drove to Moose’s Tooth, a famous pizza place.
 There was a 65-minute wait for a table, but one seat available at the bar.
 The pizza was really good and I took some home for the next day.
 I went back to my Airbnb and watched a movie on my Ipad mini.